ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

-Once the client has learned the target server's Connection ID, such as in the response to a QUIC Initial packet, it can send a request containing the Server-Connection-Id header.
+Once the client has learned the target server's Connection ID, such as in the response to a QUIC Initial packet, it can send a request containing the Server-Connection-Id header to request the ability to forward packets.
 The client MUST wait for a successful 200 (OK) response before using forwarded mode.
 Prior to receiving the server response, the client MUST send short header packets tunnelled in DATAGRAM frames.
 The client MAY also choose to tunnel some short header packets even after receiving the successful response.

 If the client's request that included the Server-Connection-Id is rejected, for example with a 409 (Conflict) response, it MUST NOT forward packets to the requested Server Connection ID, but only use tunnelled mode.
+The request might also be rejected if the proxy does not support forwarded mode or has it disabled by policy.
+For any response code other than a 2xx success, the client MUST NOT retry a request for the same Server Connection ID.
+For errors other than 409 (Conflict), clients SHOULD stop sending requests for other Server Connection IDs in the future.

 QUIC long header packets MUST NOT be forwarded.
 These packets can only be tunnelled within DATAGRAM frames to avoid exposing unnecessary connection metadata.